Symposium on Integrated Solid Waste Management

 Professor Ramlogan (UWI) raised the issue of existing weaknesses in governance in the SWM sector and made reference to the EMA & Atlantic VS Fishermen Friends of the Sea.
-Questions arise about flat fee for liquid waste and what is meant by sustainability for SWM?
-A balance is needed between development and the environment.
+Questions arose about flat fee for liquid waste and what was meant by sustainability for SWM?
+A balance was needed between development and the environment.
 How do we prevent large volumes of waste and who is ultimately responsible?
-These through provoking questions need consideration in order to ensure there is future generational equity (intergenerational equity).
-Example was made in Columbia and the Government was sued by 25 young plaintiffs (ages 7 - 26) and resulted in the forest now having the same rights as a human being.
+These throught provoking questions need consideration in order to ensure there is future generational equity (intergenerational equity).
+Example was made in Columbia where the Government was sued by 25 young plaintiffs (ages 7 - 26) and resulted in the forest now having the same rights as a human being.

 The plaintiffs had said the government's failure to stop the destruction of the Amazon jeopardised their futures and violated their constitutional rights to a healthy environment, life, food and water.

 Professor ended by reiterating the need for Environmental Justice, that is, advocating for underdeveloped communities and wildlife.